 The goldeneye (Bucephala clangula) is a water-dwelling bird which nests in holes in old trees, and so is another obvious beneficiary of riparian woodlands.
 The spectacular kingfisher (Alcedo atthis) may be seen perching on a branch over the river, searching for its prey, and herons (Ardea cinerea) also depend on fish, and often nest in riverside trees.
 Dippers (Cinclus cinclus) hunt for invertebrates on the beds of rivers, and are a sign of a healthy river.

 The freshwater pearl mussel (Margaritifera margaritifera) was once fairly common throughout the UK.
 It has suffered huge losses as a result of over-harvesting for its pearls, as well as pollution from aquaculture and agricultural run-off.
 It has a fascinating life-cycle, as the larvae attach themselves (harmlessly) to the gills of fish and eventually fall off to settle on the river bed.
 Individuals can reach an astonishing 100 years old.
 They may be found half-buried in the river bed, filtering organic matter and thereby cleaning the water and gravel beds in fish spawning areas.
 It is possible that their decline has contributed to the decline of salmonids.
-The River Moriston, along the southern edge of Trees for Life's target area for forest restoration, has been designated a candidate Special Area of Conservation (SAC) under the EU Habitats Directive, on account of its important population of these molluscs - Scotland contains half of the remaining pearl mussel colonies in the world.
+The River Moriston, along the southern edge of Trees for Life's Core area for forest restoration, has been designated a candidate Special Area of Conservation (SAC) under the EU Habitats Directive, on account of its important population of these molluscs - Scotland contains half of the remaining pearl mussel colonies in the world.